ClearGrass/QingpingDoc/develop-platform/specification_en.md

 ### 1.6 Oauth 2.0 Access Token

 Every request need an Access Token in the header.
-How to get the Access Token, please refer to [接口授权](/main/oauthApi)
+How to get the Access Token, please refer to [OAuth 2.0 Protocol Specification](/main/oauthApi)

 ------